zorian-f/nd013-c1-vision-solution/README.md

  Average Recall     (AR) @[ IoU=0.50:0.95 | area=medium | maxDets=100 ] = 0.588
  Average Recall     (AR) @[ IoU=0.50:0.95 | area= large | maxDets=100 ] = 0.562
 ```
 This run did not improve over experiment 2.
+We Still see that the model performs best with large objects.

 ### Inference Video
 I used the model from my last experiment to create these inference videos: